 When: parade begins at 11 am, pancakes in Veteran's Hall start at 8 am.

 Where: Route from Highland Avenue and Park Way to Piedmont Park

 Tilden Park, Berkeley

 The Carousel and Steam Trains will both be running (opposite ends of the park).

 Entertainment, food, and games, followed by fireworks after dark.

 There will be music from the Sun Kings and unspecified kids activities.

 When: from 3pm to 5pm.

-Thanks again to Sarah's Science day camp (where my children have gone every summer for seven years!) for sponsoring our Fourth of July guide for East Bay families.
-Both Oakland and Berkeley locations of Sarah's Science camp are set outdoors in beautiful parks where wonderful counselors blend science and nature studies with traditional summer camp activities like hiking, arts and crafts, and swimming.
+Thanks again to Sarah’s Science day camp (where my children have gone every summer for nine years!) for sponsoring our Fourth of July guide for East Bay families.
+Both Berkeley and Oakland locations of Sarah’s Science camp are set outdoors in beautiful parks where wonderful counselors blend science and nature studies with traditional summer camp activities like hiking, arts and crafts, and swimming.
 Campers go home dirty, tired, and excited to share their creations and what they learned.